-7. What is the definition of a financial institution / entity?
+7. Can the Basel Committee give some examples of what may be considered to be a financial institution / entity?

 Guidance should be sought from national supervisors.
 However, examples of the types of activities that financial entities might be involved in include financial leasing, issuing credit cards, portfolio management, investment advisory, custodial and safekeeping services and other similar activities that are ancillary to the business of banking.